 - The three factors CoPilot considers when creating a best path are total distance, total time to drive it, and appropriateness for the vehicle. (e.g. Larger trucks have fewer challenges on higher class roads which are wider and have fewer sharp turns.)

 - The default Routing Type is Practical.
 This balances time, distance, and appropriateness for the vehicle type.
 The other two route types are Shortest, which is the least distance, and Fastest, which is the least time.
 Please note that optimizing for distance may increase time, and optimizing for time may increase distance.
 (Fastest requires an ActiveTraffic license.
-Not recommended for truck profiles.)
+Do not use with tractor-trailer or articulated truck routing profiles.)

 - Route Modifiers can be used to generally shape a route path, but do not act as “always avoid” or “always use” attributes—they are more like “avoid this road unless the alternative is too inefficient” flags.
 (For example, if a stop is on a road marked as an Avoid.)
 Modifiers can be created for a specific route directly in CoPilot, or as Avoids and Favors created in Content Tools and assigned in CoPilot FleetPortal for use across all routes for a group of vehicles.A Vehicle Routing Profile settings screen in CoPilot